15 FAM 770

 a.
 OBO/OPS/CH develops and conducts training programs and workshops for the care and preservation of buildings, antiques, and other cultural objects.

 b.
-OBO/OPS/CH provides general services officers and facility managers online (FSI course PA479) and in person instruction on the regulations and policies related to heritage assets.
+OBO/OPS/CH provides online courses (FSI course PA479) and in person instruction on the regulations and policies related to cultural heritage assets to post personnel responsible for the direct care, maintenance, repair, and management of heritage assets.

 15 FAM 775 Loans of Department-Owned HERITAGE ASSETS